astropy/astropy/docs/io/fits/usage/verification.rst

  * **silentfix+warn**
  * **silentfix+exception**

 These options combine the semantics of the basic options.
-For example ``silentfix+exception`` is actually equivalent to just ``silentfix`` in that fixable errors will be fixed silently, but any unfixable errors will raise an exception.
-On the other hand ``silentfix+warn`` will issue warnings for unfixable errors, but will stay silent about any fixed errors.
+For example, ``silentfix+exception`` is actually equivalent to just ``silentfix`` in that fixable errors will be fixed silently, but any unfixable errors will raise an exception.
+On the other hand, ``silentfix+warn`` will issue warnings for unfixable errors, but will stay silent about any fixed errors.

 Verifications at Different Data Object Levels
 =============================================

-We'll examine what Astropy's verification does at the three different levels:
+We will examine what ``astropy``'s verification does at the three different
+levels:

 Verification at HDUList